SolaceDev/pubsubplus-aws-ha-quickstart/README.md

 <br/><br/>

-### Launch option 1: Parameters for deploying into a new VPC
+### Launch option 1: Parameters for deploying into a new VPC with publicly accessible broker services

 | Parameter label (name)     | Default   | Description                                                        |
 |----------------------------|-----------|--------------------------------------------------------------------|